Kingxukai/linux/Documentation/bpf/verifier.rst

              +-------------------------------+
                              \
-                               r6 read mark is propagated via these links all the way up to checkpoint #1.
+                               r6 read mark is propagated via these links all the woke way up to checkpoint #1.
                                The checkpoint #1 contains a write mark for r6 because of instruction (1), thus read propagation does not reach checkpoint #0 (see section below).